Creating your content

 If you then click into any content within that entry, it will also open as an overlay.
 And so on.

 When you publish something, if it has nested content that isn’t published, you’ll be notified and asked if you want to go ahead and publish.
-Generally, you can go into that draft item, complete any missing fields or other requirements within and publish it, then come out of it into your original item.
+You can go into that draft item, complete any missing fields and publish it, then go back to your original item.

 If you haven’t added metadata, etc., or haven’t completed a required field, Contentful will let you know.